 A central feature of the CMB is our focus on three state-of-the-art approaches, each shared by subsets of the core faculty and is the focus of our collaborative research.
 Studies of functional neuroanatomy use functional brain imaging and neuropsychological analyses to identify the cognitive processes that underlie memory and the brain systems and structures that mediate those processes.
 Studies of network representation and dynamics use massive recording arrays to characterize the neural activity patterns in brain structures and determine how information is encoded by ensembles of neurons.
 Studies of neuronal types and plasticity use in vitro slices to characterize functional circuits within brain areas.
 Furthermore, within each of these approaches, we use computational models to understand and guide the experimental studies.
 This combination of approaches will provide an outline of the systems and circuitry that mediate memory.

 The CMB trains graduate students and post-doctoral fellows in the neuroscience of memory.
-Graduate students come from the Brain, Behavior, and Cognition program within the Psychology Department, Neurobiology within the Biology Department, Biomedical Engineering, and the Program in Neuroscience.
+Graduate students come from the Brain, Behavior, and Cognition program within the Psychological and Brain Sciences Department, Neurobiology within the Biology Department, Biomedical Engineering, and the Graduate Program in Neuroscience.
 Indeed, the CMB is attracting some of the very best PhD candidates into these graduate programs, and to elect a concentration on memory.
 Students who concentrate in the neuroscience of memory are encouraged to have co-advisors within the CMB, enhancing their training experience.

 We sponsor several special activities that teach and promote the neuroscience of memory.
 We support both brief and extended visits by internationally recognized Visiting Scientists who hold seminars, visit the core faculty labs, and speak in our seminar series.
 The CMB holds “Memory Lunch”, constituted as a seminar focusing on lectures and discussion by faculty and students at all levels and frequent guest lectures by local faculty and visiting scientists.
 The CMB faculty teaches courses on memory and brain research as a part of their departmental programs, including advanced undergraduate and graduate courses such as “Memory Systems of the Brain”, “Neural Networks”, and “Human Brain Mapping”.
 In addition, we have made contact with the educational community to learn from them about areas in need of help and offer insights from our knowledge about how the brain mediates memory.